 But the transcendent nature of the Beatles lives on, and the music has new life breathed into it every day by an incredible number of bands and artists who either recreate the Beatles’ songs note-for-note or put their own twist on things.

-Many of these bands/artists will be performing at the New York Metro Fest For Beatles Fans, taking place in just one month on March 3-5 at the Hyatt Regency Jersey City.
+Many of these bands/artists performed at the New York Metro Fest For Beatles Fans.

 Here’s a taste:

 Named after the small town in England where the Beatles hailed from, Liverpool has been the Fest’s house band since the late-70s.
 They’re different from nearly every Beatles tribute band out there since they don’t dress like the group and don’t pander to die-hard fans with phony British accents.

 No, for Liverpool, it’s all about recreating the music and the ferocity the Beatles brought to it.
 Full disclosure: I work for the Fest, but that’s only been the case since 2014.
 I thought Liverpool was the best Beatles tribute band in the world before then, and I feel the same now.
 If you’re at a Liverpool concert and close your eyes, the Beatles are there.

 At the Fest, Liverpool will be in concert all three nights.
 And since this year is the 50th anniversary of the Sgt.
 Pepper album, they’ll be performing the album in full — Side 1 on Saturday night, Side 2 on Sunday night.

 Birds Of Paradox

 Local artist Jeff Slate’s band, Birds of Paradox features Steve Holley (Wings) on drums and Gary Van Scyoc and Adam Ippolito from John Lennon’s Elephant Memory Band.
 Their lead guitarist is Mark Bosch from the Ian Hunter Band.
 At the Fest, the guys will be recreating John Lennon’s famous One-To-One concert.